simgrid/coordinator_worker_flashback/README.md

 ```

 will:
-  - run a set of experiments to produce a result figure in PDF, using the simulators.
+  - run a set of experiments to produce two PDF figures: one for different number of workers used for a fixed number of tasks, and one for different numbers of tasks executed using a fixed number of workers.

-These experiments are for some default sets of numbers of workers and numbers of trials (as encoded in the Makefile).
-These can be changed by typing, for instance:
+You can edit the Makefile to define the parameters of the experiments, or do it on the command-line,
+for instance as:

 ```
 make MIN_WORKERS=1000 MAX_WORKERS=50000 STEP_WORKERS=1000 MIN_TASKS=1000 MAX_TASKS=50000 STEP_TASKS=250 NUM_TRIALS=5 run